Amurrio: History

-Amurrio entered into written history in 1095.
-It had its own council in 1842 -since before it belonged to Ayala-, and made itself totally independent in 1919.
-It is, thus, a town with an old flavour, while at the same time, as one sees in its architecture and the strength of its industry, it is full of youthful vigour.
+Amurrio had entered into written history in 1095.
+It had its own council in 1842, before it belonged to Ayala, and became independent in 1919.

 Amurrio remained a farming area even with the rise of industry.
 In the 1950s there were small workshops working with gold and silver and with liqueurs.
 Also there were enterprises working with railways and valves.
 All of them helped to prop up the weak agricultural economy of the area.

 The great change, nevertheless, occurred a few years later with the setting up of major steel companies; which, with their promise for the future, attracted people form other lands.
 They brought Amurrio their rich human diversity, and the population doubles in the ten years leading up to 1975.
 In 1976 it acquired nine more towns, including Arrastaria, forming today's administrative division.

 Economy

 Amurrio's economy revolves principally around industry, despite services are also important.
 This countryside is in close harmony with industry, since not in vain do more than 60% of the population work in factories and workshops.

 Historically, steel and tube production have been the best known industry in Amurrio.
 Due to the 21st century petroleum crisis, many more job positions were created.
 Nowadays, between Amurrio and Llodio are located two of the most significant steel tube producers of the Basque Country and Europe: Tubacex and Tubos Reunidos.

 The industrial estates Aldaiturriaga and Saratxo, adjoining the railway and road, offer the appropriate land and amenities.

 These are the factories that have more than 50 employees: